TB-proj/cyclistic-case-study/README.md

 https://rpubs.com/TB-proj/992811

 ## Key findings
-Casual riders make longer rides (almost 2x longer than annual members on average) Casual riders use the bikes more for leisure based on the peak usage in summer months and weekends Casual riders do not make many rides during winter months Casual riders prefer electric bike to classic bike
+- Casual riders make longer rides (almost 2x longer than annual members on average)
+- Casual riders use the bikes more for leisure based on the peak usage in summer months and weekends
+- Casual riders do not make many rides during winter months
+- Casual riders prefer electric bike to classic bike
+- Docked bike is not being used much

-Annual members mainly use the bikes for their commutes as their usage peaks on weekdays during rush hour Annual members mainly use mainly classic bikes and rarely use docked bikes
+- Annual members mainly use the bikes for their commutes as their usage peaks on weekdays during rush hour
+- Annual members prefer classic bikes

 ## Recommendations
+- Exchange docked bikes for electric bikes, as casual riders prefer them
+- Run a winter months marketing campaign for discounted annual or just winter membership
+- Lower single fare price during rush hours, increase single fare price during weekends